briandrum/codes.forchagrin.com/_chapters/chapter-301-definitions.md

 ### 301.251   Predicate motor vehicle or traffic offense

-“Predicate motor vehicle or traffic offense” means any of the following:
+"Predicate motor vehicle or traffic offense" means any of the following:

 1. _(a)_ A violation of Ohio R.C.
 4511.03, 4511.051, 4511.12, 4511.132, 4511.16,
 4511.20, 4511.201, 4511.21, 4511.211, 4511.213, 4511.22, 4511.23, 4511.25,